Medical Training (Prioritisation) Bill – member briefing

 On 13 January 2026, the UK Government introduced emergency legislation on UK medical graduate prioritisation for medical specialty training as part of the Medical Training (Prioritisation) Bill.
 This page provides information on what the Bill will do and the College's engagement with the UK Government.

-The Bill is UK-wide, and changes to how training applications are prioritised will only apply once the Bill has completed the full parliamentary process, and commencement regulations are in place.
+The Bill is UK-wide, and the changes to how training applications are prioritised will be applied to the current round of National Specialty and Foundation Recruitment, now that the Bill has completed the full parliamentary process, and received Royal Assent on 5 March 2026.

-The Bill aims to prioritise UK medical graduates for foundation and specialty training posts across the UK and extend priority to those with significant NHS experience and graduates from specific international medical schools to address a surge in training applicants against current training capacity.
+The Bill aims to prioritise UK medical graduates for foundation and specialty training posts across the UK, to address a surge in training applicants against current training capacity.
+Those with significant NHS experience and graduates from specific international medical schools will also be part of the priority group, who will be made offers of training posts in the initial iterations of the offers process.

 About the Medical Training (Prioritisation) Bill

-The Bill is being enacted via emergency (“fast-track”) legislation, intended for implementation during the current national application cycle.
+The Bill has been enacted via emergency (“fast-track”) legislation, so that it can be implemented during the current national application cycle.

 The Bill applies UK-wide and has been coordinated through the four nations’ governments.
-If enacted, the Bill will include:
+The Bill will include:

 For the Foundation Programme (from 2026 starts):